What Does a Biostatistician Do?

 It’s important to include the right content in your job description when hiring a biostatistician.
 The following examples can serve as templates for attracting the best available talent for your team.

-General Biostatistician (sample)
+General Biostatistician (Sample)

 As a biostatistician for [Your Company Name], you’ll design, analyze, and interpret data for scientific research.
 The biostatistician combines epidemiological knowledge with statistics to work in areas such as medical research, pharmaceuticals, public health, and clinical investigations.